-- digital devices that allow investigative, communicative and collaborative learning activities to take place even in remote locations and including school trips - · concrete materials to assist particularly with more abstract themes - specialist resources used to build on children's skills and the provision of ICT Club; Children on the Gifted and talented register will benefit from 'special day away projects' at Camden's City Learning Centre.
+- a variety of digital devices that allow investigative, communicative and collaborative learning activities to take place even in remote locations and including school trips - resources to assist, particularly with more abstract themes of Computing such as networking and computational thinking, creating algorithms and debugging. - specialist resources used to build on children's skills - Children on the Gifted and talented register will benefit from 'special day away projects' at Camden's City Learning Centre and the opportunity to extend computational thinking through invitation to Code Club.